menicgiulia/NetMedPy/README.md

 # NetMedPy: A Python package for Network Medicine
-#### Authors: Andrés Aldana, Michael Sebek, Gordana Ispirova, Rodrigo Dorantes-Gilardi, Joseph Loscalzo, Giulia Menichetti (giulia.menichetti@channing.harvard.edu)
+#### Authors: Andrés Aldana, Michael Sebek, Gordana Ispirova, Rodrigo Dorantes-Gilardi, Giulia Menichetti (giulia.menichetti@channing.harvard.edu)

 ## Introduction

 In network medicine, understanding relationships between various node sets (primarily genes) can offer deep insights into the patterns and structure of a PPI (Protein-Protein Interaction) network.
 This README introduces the concepts of `proximity`, `separation`, and `LCC (Largest Connected Component)`, and provides guidance on executing the related code.

 **Proximity**: Represents the closeness or average distance between two node sets.
 A lower average distance suggests a higher proximity.<br/>
-**Separation**: Depicts how distant two sets of nodes are from one another.<br/>
+**Separation**: Quantifies the average distance between two sets of nodes and compares it with the average distances within each set.<br/>
-**LCC (Largest Connected Component)**: Represents the largest subgraph in which any two nodes are connected to each other by paths.
-The significance of LCC lies in its ability to indicate the major component of a network where most crucial interactions occur.
+**LCC (Largest Connected Component)**: Represents the largest subgraph in which any two nodes are connected to each other by at least a path.
+The significance of LCC lies in its ability to indicate the major component of a network where most of the crucial interactions occur.

 The pipeline workflow is depicted in the figure below.
 ![Pipeline](/Images/OverviewPipeline.png)